Formal Verification of Multi-Paxos for Distributed Consensus: Related work and conclusion

 \section{Related work and conclusion}

-We discuss closest related results on verification of Paxos, categorized by the verification technique.
+We discuss closest related results on verification of Paxos and related methods using \tlaplus and TLA tools, including works using any model checking or theorem proving techniques.

-\mypar{Model checking} Model checking automatically explores the state space of systems~\cite{Clarke+99}.
-Lamport wrote TLA+ specifications for Basic Paxos and its variants, e.g., Fast Paxos~\cite{lam2006fast}, and checked them using the TLA+ model checker TLC~\cite{tlatoolbox16}, but he has not done this for Multi-Paxos or its variants; a number of MS students at our university have also done this in course projects, including for Multi-Paxos.
-Delano et al.~\cite{delzanno14mcpaxos} modeled Basic Paxos in Promela and checked it using the Spin model checker~\cite{spin16}.
+\mypar{Model checking} Lamport has written \tlaplus{} specifications for Basic Paxos and its variants, e.g., Fast Paxos~\cite{lamport2006fast}, and checked them using the \tlaplus{} model checker TLC~\cite{yu1999model,kuppe2017thesis,kuppe2019tlcgit}, but not for Multi-Paxos or its variants; a number of M.S. students at our university have also done this in course projects, including for Multi-Paxos.
+TLC is part of the TLA Tools~\cite{kuppe2019tlcgit,kuppe2018rise} that also includes TLAPS, and has been used in finding bugs in other models~\cite{newcombe2014tla,kuppe2019hyperscale}.
+Delzanno et al.~\cite{delzanno2014model} modeled Basic Paxos in Promela and checked it using the Spin model checker~\cite{spin16}.
 To reduce the state space, they use counting guards to track majority, reset local variables after state operations, and use sorted \textit{send} instead of FIFO \textit{send} (with random \textit{receive}, to model non-FIFO channels).
 They checked Basic Paxos for pairs of numbers of proposers and acceptors up to (2,8), (3,5), (4,4), (5,3), and (8,2).

-Yabandeh et al.~\cite{yabandeh2009crystalball} checked a C++ implementation of Basic Paxos using CrystalBall, a tool built on Mace~\cite{killian2007mace}, which includes a model checker.
+Yabandeh et al.~\cite{yabandeh2010predicting} checked a C++ implementation of Basic Paxos using CrystalBall, a tool built on Mace~\cite{killian2007mace}, which includes a model checker.
 Yang et al.~\cite{yang2009modist} used their model checker MoDist to check a Multi-Paxos-based service system developed by a Microsoft product team~\cite{liu2008d3s}.
-With dynamic partial-order reduction~\cite{flanagan2005dyn}, they found 13 bugs including 2 bugs in the Paxos implementation, with as few as 3 replicas and a few slots.
-In all cases, existing work in model checking either does not check Multi-Paxos or can check it for only a very small number of slots and processes.
+With dynamic partial-order reduction~\cite{flanagan2005dynamic}, they found 13 bugs including 2 bugs in the Paxos implementation, with as few as 3 replicas and a few slots.

+In all cases, existing work in model checking either does not check Multi-Paxos or can check it for only a very small number of processes and slots.